jundalisay/superb/content/en/research/poincare/science/chapter-04c.md

+---
+title: Changes of State and Changes of Position
+date: 2022-02-04
+description: Science and Hypothesis
+image: "/covers/hyp.jpg"
+author: "H. Poincare"
+icon: /icons/poincare.jpg
+---

 ## Law of Homogeneity

 The first of these laws is the law of homogeneity.
-Suppose that by an external change we pass from the aggregate of impressions A to the ag- gregate B, and that then this change α is corrected by a correlative voluntary movement β, so that we are brought back to the aggregate A. Suppose now that another ex- ternal change α 0 brings us again from the aggregate A to the aggregate B. Experiment then shows us that this change α 0 , like the change α, may be corrected by a volun- tary correlative movement β 0 , and that this movement β 0 corresponds to the same muscular sensations as the move- ment β which corrected α.
+Suppose that by an external change we pass from the aggregate of impressions A to the ag- gregate B, and that then this change α is corrected by a correlative voluntary movement β, so that we are brought back to the aggregate A. Suppose now that another external change α 0 brings us again from the aggregate A to the aggregate B. Experiment then shows us that this change α 0 , like the change α, may be corrected by a volun- tary correlative movement β 0 , and that this movement β 0 corresponds to the same muscular sensations as the move- ment β which corrected α.

 This fact is usually enunciated as follows:

 Space is homogeneous and isotropic.
-We may also say that a movement which is once produced may be repeated a second and a third time, and so on, without any varia- tion of its properties.
+We may also say that a movement which is once produced may be repeated a second and a third time, and so on, without any variation of its properties.
 In the first chapter, in which we discussed the nature of mathematical reasoning, we saw the importance that should be attached to the possibility of repeating the same operation indefinitely.

 The virtue of mathematical reasoning is due to this repetition; by means of the law of homogeneity geometrical facts are apprehended.
 To be complete, to the law of homogeneity must be added a multitude of other laws, into the detailsspace and geometry.

 of which I do not propose to enter, but which mathemati- cians sum up by saying that these displacements form a “group.”

+## The Non-Euclidean World

-The Non-Euclidean World.—If geometrical space were a framework imposed on each of our representa- tions considered individually, it would be impossible to represent to ourselves an image without this framework, and we should be quite unable to change our geometry.
+If geometrical space were a framework imposed on each of our representations considered individually, it would be impossible to represent to ourselves an image without this framework, and we should be quite unable to change our geometry.

 But this is not the case; geometry is only the summary of the laws by which these images succeed each other.